Nomad-Media/samples/nomad-samples/js/account-registration/Readme.md

+# Account Registration
+Learning to use the Nomad API Register path to regester a user in Javascript

 ## Account Registration Sample Code

 This walkthrough outlines how to use the sample code for registration process that Nomad provides using Javascript.